alessiobortone2/CV/README.md

 Throughout my career, I challenged myself multiple times in order to keep learning subjects that were outside my comfort zone.

 I pursued Classical studies in secondary school (Latin, Greek, Phylosophy, History), went on to study Mechanical Engineering at University.
-Completed with a 2:1, despite no background in maths and science.
-A few years later, I felt the need to enrich my formation with a Master of Business Administration.
-I have learned the languages of every country in which I lived.
-I have now completed my coding bootcamp, in order to update my skillset for the Tech industry.
+Completed the course with a high 2:1, despite no previous background in maths and science.
+A few years later, as my career was progressing towards leadership roles, I felt the need to formalize my business education with a MBA.
+I studied the languages of every country in which I lived.
+I have now completed my coding bootcamp, in order to update my skillset and stay relevant in the Tech industry.
 I continuously adapt to new subjects and I rapidly apply what I learn.

 #### Leading by Why